 Impact of GST on the Automobile Industry

 The two taxes charged to the end consumer on car and bikes currently are excise and VAT, with an average combined rate of 26.50 to 44% which is higher than the expected rates of 18 and 28% under GST.
 Therefore, there will be less burden of tax on the end consumer under GST.

 There is good news for the importers/dealers as they would be able to claim the GST paid on goods imported/sold whereas currently, they are ineligible to claim the excise duty and VAT paid.
 Excise paid on stock transfer will be covered by IGST under the GST law.
 Advance received for supply of goods will also be taxed under GST.
 GST would help the manufacturers in procuring auto parts at a cheaper cost due to an improved supply chain mechanism under GST.

-The final GST rates have been announced for the different kind of automobiles.
+The final Goods & Services Tax rates have been announced for the different kind of automobiles.
 As expected the GST on car and bikes are kept under the 28% bracket and a list of cess to be levied on a different kind of automobile has also been declared by the Indian government.
 Cess has been levied on different kind of automobiles ranging from 1 to 15%.
 We have created an infographic for an understanding of different cess rates applied on different kind of automobiles.